 Addressing Difficult Circumstances

-Consider using visual aids, to make it easy for your child to understand.
+Consider using visual aids to help your child understand.
 One adoptive mom created a grid showing basic needs (food, clothing, education, and toys), then explained that children need all these things to help them learn and grow.
 She shared with her daughter that when her birth family realized that they couldn’t provide these things, they chose adoption.

 “Honesty is really important, because in the absence of information, children will create a fantasy.
 We’re not helping them move on if we don’t tell them the truth,” shares Jillian Barath, an adoption social worker in Ohio.
 “You want to protect them.
 But they deserve to know the facts of their lives.”